Grandmaster Level Positional Understanding

 - Find weaknesses in the opponent’s position and exploit them

-In this 3-hour video course, GM Oleksienko will teach you the secrets of Grandmaster level position understanding.
+In this 3-hour video course, GM Oleksienko will teach you the secrets of the grandmaster level position understanding.
 He will show you exactly how Grandmasters’ thought process works in unclear middle game positions when an important decision needs to be made.

 GM Oleksienko will cover some of the most important positional chess ideas including the problem of exchange, exploitation of weaknesses, minor pieces activity, queens exchange, and so on.